gpecorino/Vgchartz_Data_Exploration/README.md

-# Video Game Data Base EDA
+# Video Game Database EDA
 **Description**

 This project takes a look into trends in video games sales to better understand the history of the market and the direction it may be heading in.
 Using python and data science principals we will visualize the data and use our findings to come to insightful conclusions about trends in the video game market.
 To do this we pull data from a public database at [VGChartz.com](https://www.vgchartz.com/games/games.php?page=1&results=1000&order=TotalSales&ownership=Both&direction=DESC&showtotalsales=1&shownasales=1&showpalsales=1&showjapansales=1&showothersales=1&showpublisher=1&showdeveloper=1&showreleasedate=1&showlastupdate=0&showvgchartzscore=0&showcriticscore=1&showuserscore=1).
 To do this the project was split into 2 parts:
 1. Webscraping from the VGChartz database to a csv file so that we would have an easy to access version of our data on hand.
 2. Performing EDA on the data

-In this repository there is a python file containing the code for webscraping and a juypter notebook with all of the EDA work.
+In this repository there is a python file containing the code for webscraping and a jupyter notebook with all of the EDA work.

 **About the Dataset**